Received a Liability Order For Unpaid Council Tax?

 We will negotiate with the council for you

-We will arrange an affordable payment plan
+Consolidate debt with an affordable payment plan

 Need to know more about attachment of earnings?
 Read our Frequently Asked Questions.